aws-samples/amazon-ecr-helper-for-aws-healthomics/README.md

 ### Building containers

-Note that this process is only necessary if you wish to build containers from scratch rather than simply retreiving them from a public repository.
-If you don't want to rebuild any containers then you can skip this section and proceed with the ["Confugure and run workflow"](#configure-and-run-workflow) step.
+Note that this process is only necessary if you wish to build containers from scratch rather than simply retreiving them from a public repository as described above.

 Create a config file at the root level of this application called `app-config.json` with contents like: